hrcraddock/plants/opiumpoppy/README.md

        license="public domain"
        fit="contain">

-Another notable example of this valorization comes from Anatolia during the Mycenaean period of two gold pins resembling dried poppy capsules from the Robert Schimmel collection in the Met.
+Another notable example of this valorization comes from Anatolia during the Mycenaean period of two gold pins resembling dried poppy capsules from the Robert Schimmel collection in the Metropolitan Museum of Art in New York.
 While scholars disagree about whether or not these bulbous single-stemmed plants are poppy seed capsules or pomegranates, there is some consensus that both were depicted in ancient reliefs. [^ref3]

 <param ve-image
        url="https://images.metmuseum.org/CRDImages/an/original/sd1989_281_14,15.jpg"